hexie1995/Sequential-Link-Prediction/Readme.md

 The content of the txt file should be: `source_node_idx target_node_idx` for each edge on each line.
 See the example synthetic dataset for more reference.

+**For simplicity, here I only describe the process for the partially observed case, the completely unobserved case is done in the exact same setting, but with slightly different named python files (usually there's the word complete in the file name).**

 </div>